nileane/TangerineUI-for-Mastodon/README.md

 * **Tangerine UI auto-switches from light to dark mode based on your OS preference**, whether you set your Mastodon theme to *Mastodon (Dark)* or *Mastodon (Light*).
 * Check your Mastodon instance version before using.
 The latest Mastodon release checked to be compatible is indicated in the CSS file header.
 * Glitch-soc and Hometown instance admins beware: Tangerine UI is currently only meant to be applied to Mastodon's vanilla Dark and Light themes.
+    * If you are a user on a Glitch-soc or Hometown instance using a browser extension, first switch your instance to the Mastodon flavour before applying Tangerine UI.
 * I have not yet adapted Tangerine to Mastodon's *High Contrast* theme setting.
 Please consider this if one or multiple of your users depend on it.

 ## Credits